Every deliverable is wrong.

 This can lead to burnout–but not only for the team but for the micromanager, too.
 If you can’t see the big picture through the small screens, then you may not be equipped to be a manager.

-The eight signs of micromanagement…
+What are the eight signs of micromanagement?

 1. You Feel Overwhelmed by Low-Priority Tasks